TranDatk/LTDD_CS2001_Nhom22/README.md

 # LTDD_CS2001_Nhom22

 This is a big exercise in Programming on mobile devices with the topic of building an application to find hostel.
-This project is made entirely of pure Java and generates and retrieves data using Sqlite.
+This project is made entirely of pure Java and generates and retrieves data using Sqlite and Firebase.

  Database